What are BMC's roots and accomplishments?

 Relationship of Book of Mormon Central to the Church of Jesus Christ of Latter-day Saints

 All BMC executives, board members, and employees are active, faithful, believing members of the Church of Jesus Christ of Latter-day Saints.
 Some of our volunteers are members of Community of Christ or Restoration Branch congregations.
 BMC receives no funds directly from the Church, only via the Church of Jesus Christ of Latter-day Saints Foundation, and is not controlled in any way by the Church.
 The semi-official Church News ran an article about BMC in January, 2016.
 Most of our readership are Latter-day Saints.
 Church departments have met with us to understand precisely what we are doing.
-Lds.org links to bookofmormoncentral.org and we anticipate more links in the future.
+ChurchofJesusChrist.org links to bookofmormoncentral.org and we anticipate more links in the future.
 Some full-time CES employees volunteer with us.
-The Church has begun licensing the LDS scriptures to outside entities, and BMC received the first such license so that we can re-publish these sacred texts with engaging enrichment material such as art, music, explanatory notes, etc. We held our 2016 Moroni Day celebration in the Joseph Smith Building on Temple Square.
+The Church has begun licensing the LDS 2013 edition of the scriptures to outside entities, and BMC received the first such license.
+We re-publish these sacred texts with engaging enrichment material such as art, music, explanatory notes, etc. in our ScripturePlus mobile app.
+We held our 2016 Moroni Day celebration in the Joseph Smith Building on Temple Square.
 The Church has sent some of their experts to consult with us and help us improve certain technical skills.

 BMC is not officially endorsed by the Church, although we are a trusted independent organization.
 Members of the Twelve and the Seventy have keynoted BMC events.
 Church leaders and employees work with us both as private individuals and occasionally in official capacities.
 We hope our efforts help all of the religious organizations within the Restoration Movement who cherish the Book of Mormon.
 We hope our materials prove useful to missionaries working with investigators.
 We hope our approach helps many people stay in the boat as Elder Ballard taught in his October, 2014 & October, 2016 General Conference addresses.
 Our publications ultimately depend on research.
 Research is inherently exploratory and uncertain.
 Being completely independent empowers BMC to take calculated risks which the official Church would not be comfortable undertaking.
 If we are successful, the Church benefits.
 If we are not successful, the Church is not embarrassed.
 We support the Church’s mission to help more of God’s children feast upon the words of Christ in the Book of Mormon.